SGDInstitute/apollo/content/collections/pages/sgdinstitute/2022-trans-fat.md

         content:
           -
             type: text
-            text: "Programs like this\_Transgender Justice Teach-in\_are made possible by the generous financial support of grassroots donors.
+            text: "Programs like this\_Trans(Gender) Justice Teach-in\_are made possible by the generous financial support of grassroots donors.
 If you learned something from this program, please "
           -
             type: text
             marks: